 When a marriage breaks up, it is usual for the couple to separate physically as well as legally and in some cases the physical separation can be considerable.
 With the increase in international travel and residence abroad, marriages between persons of different nationalities are becoming increasingly common.

 When a couple divorces and one of them wishes to return to their country of origin, this can cause particular problems where there are children.
 Strictly, it is a criminal offence for a divorced or separated person to take a child under the age of 16 abroad contrary to the wishes of their spouse, unless they have a residence order in respect of the child.
 This is taken very seriously by the courts.
 In a recent case a man had his daughter removed to the Middle East and claimed he then did not know her whereabouts, thus failing to comply with an order of the court to return the child to the UK.
 The court imposed a custodial sentence and then reimposed when it had been served, for contempt of court.
+See the CAFCASS guide on international child abduction.

 Recently, a number of cases have tested the limits of the previously established rule as regards taking children abroad, which was that permission should only be denied when there was a strong reason for so doing.
 This rule appears to be less strictly applied than before.
+A 2013 case confirmed that it was possible for child who had never set foot in the UK to be regarded as hibitually resident in the UK and thus subject to UK law.

 When a parent wishes to relocate children within the UK, problems can arise if the other parent objects to the move.
 In a recent case, an application by a mother to move her children to the Orkney Islands from the North East was objected to by her ex-husband.
 Evidence was given of the mixed views of the proposed move held by the children, who were between nine and 14 years old.